 Partners brings tested methodologies, experienced staff, lessons learned and creative, proactive strategies to the areas of youth development, youth leadership, and children’s rights.
 For the past 48 years, Partners has engaged nearly 5,000 youth leaders from over 20 Latin America and Caribbean (LAC) countries in various youth leadership and engagement programs which equip them to become responsible citizens in their communities.
 These programs help youth build leadership skills, mutual understanding between cultures, and a commitment to service, and ensure long-term engagement throughout their lives.
 Partners also believes that by addressing poverty and lack of education you can decrease child labor.
 Partners has combated this escalating crisis and improved social and psychological services to victims of child labor so they can begin healthy and productive lives.

-- Youth Ambassadors Program (YA): Since 2003, Partners has recruited and trained over 800 youth leaders from 15 LAC countries in the U.S. Department of State (DOS) funded YA Program.
-The program brings together youth, ages 15-18, from diverse communities to build understanding among countries, increase leadership skills and develop a commitment to service.
+- Youth Ambassadors Program (YA): Since 2003, Partners has recruited and trained over 800 youth leaders from 15 across the Americas through the U.S. Department of State (DOS) funded YA Program.
+The program brings together youth, ages 15-17, from diverse communities to build understanding among countries, increase leadership skills and develop a commitment to service.

 - International Youth Ambassadors Network (IYAN): In recognition of a growing youth network, Partners convened over 50 youth from 19 countries in LAC for the first Youth Ambassadors Summit in Panama, where the International Youth Ambassadors Network (IYAN) was formed.